Mecha-Weasel/spittoon/README.md

 Instructions to test Weasel's highlighted-server-browser (HSB) client-side modification:

 NOTE-1: This is all USE AT YOUR OWN RISK!
-NOTE-2: Please do NOT publish this publicly yet.
-I am still working on it and documenting it.

 If you have FoF open, close it.